GregHilston/PandoraProject/README.md

 PandoraProject
 ==============
+<i>Note: Tested on Google Chrome Version 36.0.1985.125 </i>

 As there is no official API for Pandora and the unofficial API hasn't been working as expected, I'll be writing scripts to grab the data I need from Pandora.

-<h4>Grab Thumbed Up Tracks</h4>
-<i>Note: Tested on Google Chrome Version 36.0.1985.125 on 7/22/2014</i>

-Description: If you're like me, you have many likes on Pandora.
+If you're like me, you have many likes on Pandora.
 As of writing this, I have over 700 thumbed up tracks.
 Pandora has made it quite difficult to get access to this data.
-I believe they hide this, so users cannot easily take their data and go to compeitors (Spotify, youtube playlist...).
-Anyways, I wrote this scipt to assist users with grabbing every track that they've thumbed up.
+I believe they hide this, so users cannot easily take their data and go to competitors such as Spotify or making a youtube playlist.
+These scripts should assist you in pulling data from Pandora.
 Enjoy!

-How To Execute: In Google Chrome press [Ctrl + Shift + J] and in the console, copy and paste the script's source code.
+How To Execute: In Google Chrome press [Ctrl + Shift + J] and in the console

-TODO: Once all songs are visible, print out the songs in the format "title - artist" to the console.
+<h4>Automate Show More</h4>

+Pandora hides your likes behind a "show more" button.
+Upon each click, the next five songs are displayed.

+This script will automate the process of clicking the "show more" button as many times as needed.

+<h4>Get Thumbed Up Tracks</h4>

+Prints to the console every thumbed up song on the page.
+Executing this script after "Automate Show More", will print every song you've thumbed up.